sachintiptur/app-operator/README.md

 # app-operator
-Operator to manage application deployments
+A simple kubernetes operator to manage application deployments.